burhanrashid52/YoutubeUX/README.md

 [![Mindorks](https://img.shields.io/badge/Mindorks%20Newsletter-%237-red.svg)](https://mindorks.com/newsletter/edition/7)

-This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample app is built on Android Architecture Components
+This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample app is built on Android Architecture Components.

 Proudly :muscle: made in [**Kotlin**](https://kotlinlang.org/)